Hobbit: Fictional history

+In Rhovanion

-In their earliest folk tales, hobbits appear to have inhabited the Valley of Anduin, between Mirkwood and the Misty Mountains.
+In their earliest folk tales, hobbits appear to have lived in Rhovanion, in the Valley of Anduin, between Mirkwood and the Misty Mountains.
 According to The Lord of the Rings, they had lost the genealogical details of how they are related to the Big People.
 Still, Tolkien clearly states in "Concerning Hobbits" that hobbits are not technically a distinct race from Men, the way that Elves or Dwarves are, but branched off from other humans in the distant past of the Elder Days.
 Many eons later, but still early in the Third Age, the ancient hobbits lived in the valley of the Anduin River, close by the Éothéod, the ancestors of the Rohirrim.
 This led to some contact between the two, and as a result many old words and names in "Hobbitish" are derivatives of words in Rohirric (which Tolkien "translated" into his text by presenting it as Old English).

-The Harfoots lived on the lowest slopes of the Misty Mountains in hobbit holes dug into the hillsides.
+The Harfoots lived on the lowest slopes of the Misty Mountains in Hobbit-holes dug into the hillsides.
 They were not only smaller and shorter, but also beard- and bootless.
 The Stoors lived on the marshy Gladden Fields where the Gladden River met the Anduin, and were broader and heavier in build; and the Fallohides preferred to live in the woods under the Misty Mountains.
 They were described as fairer of skin and hair, as well as taller and slimmer than the rest of the hobbits.

+Migration to the West

-In the Third Age, the hobbits undertook the arduous task of crossing the Misty Mountains - a migration period they refer to as the "Wandering Days", the earliest remembered time in their history.
+In the Third Age, hobbits undertook the arduous task of crossing the Misty Mountains—a migration period they refer to as the "Wandering Days", the earliest remembered time in their history.
 Reasons for this trek are unknown, but they possibly had to do with Sauron's growing power in nearby Greenwood, which later became known as Mirkwood as a result of the shadow that fell upon it during his search of the forest for the One Ring.
-The hobbits took different routes in their journey westward, but as they began to settle together in Bree-land, Dunland, and the Angle formed by the rivers Mitheithel and Bruinen, the divisions between the hobbit-kinds began to blur.
+Hobbits took different routes in their journey westward, but as they began to settle together in Bree-land, Dunland, and the Angle formed by the rivers Mitheithel and Bruinen, the divisions between the hobbit-kinds began to blur.
 Shippey explains that the name "Angle" has a special resonance, as the name "England" comes from the Angle (Anglia) between the Flensburg Fjord and the River Schlei, in the north of Germany next to Denmark, the origin of the Angles among the Anglo-Saxons who founded England.
 Further, the migrations of the three types of hobbit mirror those of England's founders.